ItsNotCam/Heater-Web-Client/README.md

 ## Overview

-The Raspberry Pi Room Temperature Control Application is a full-stack web application that allows users to remotely control and monitor the temperature in a room using a Raspberry Pi.
+HeaterPi is a full-stack web application that allows users to remotely control and monitor the temperature in a room using a Raspberry Pi.
 This application is built using Python, TypeScript, ReactJS, Node.js, asynchronous Websockets, and REST requests.

 ## Features